benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

   - a second town?
   - Remember, Red already has the advantage of owning all creature dwellings on the map — but this gets nerfed the more AIs are in play.
-- Put conservatories in neutral areas - magic heroes in prisons have no spells
 - Remove free mines for blue and orange (bottom right underground)
 - rename Azabes
   - maybe to Malaga or Jerez?